ItaiAllouche/minimalPairsLexicalStress/README.md

   Offical repository of the paper
   </h2>

-* **What Does Lexical Stress Look Like?** *
+*What Does Lexical Stress Look Like?*
-* Itai Allouche, Itay Asael, Rotem Rousso, Vered Dassa, Ann Bradlow Matt Goldrick and Yossi Keshet*
+*Itai Allouche, Itay Asael, Rotem Rousso, Vered Dassa, Ann Bradlow Matt Goldrick and Yossi Keshet*

-* **Abstract**: Lexical stress plays a crucial role in distinguishing word meanings and grammatical functions, particularly in minimal pairs (e.g., PREsent vs. presENT ).
+*Abstract: Lexical stress plays a crucial role in distinguishing word meanings and grammatical functions, particularly in minimal pairs (e.g., PREsent vs. presENT ).
 The aim is to train a classifier for detecting the stressed syllable on a large amount of data, and understanding the acoustic features underlying its decisions.
 Disyllabic stress minimal word pairs and non-minimal word